uvarc/rc-learning/content/slides/rivanna-intro/index.md

 ---

-#### The /scratch Directory
+#### The /scratch Folder

 - Each user will have access to 10 TB of temporary storage.
-  It is located in a subdirectory under /scratch, and named with your userID
+  It is located in a subfolder under /scratch, and named with your userID
 	e.g.,  /scratch/mst3k

-- You are limited to 350,000 files in your scratch directory.
+- You are limited to 350,000 files in your scratch area.

-- The /scratch directory is for personal use and is not shareable with other users.
+- Your /scratch folder is for personal use and is not shareable with other users.

 **Important**
  /scratch is NOT permanent storage and files that have not been accessed for more than 90 days will be marked for deletion.

-Your scratch directory is NOT backed up.
+Your files on scratch are NOT backed up.
 Deleted files are not recoverable.

 ---

 #### Running Jobs from Scratch

-- We recommend that you run your jobs out of your /scratch directory for two reasons:
+- We recommend that you run your jobs out of your /scratch folder for two reasons:
    - /scratch is on a Lustre filesystem (a storage system designed specifically for parallel access).
    - /scratch is connected to the compute nodes with Infiniband (a very fast network connection).

 - We also recommend that
-   - You keep copies of your programs and data in more permanent locations (e.g., your home directory or leased storage).
+   - You keep copies of your programs and data in more permanent locations (e.g., your home folder or leased storage).

    - After your jobs finish, copy the results to more permanent storage.